 in 1995.
 We were so impressed by what they saw and what we personally

-experienced that we decided to identify what David Grove was doing
+experienced that we wanted to know what David was doing

 that was so effective.
 Over the next four years we used a process

-called modelling.
+called modelling to create a model of which way of working.
 This involved observing him work with

 clients (including our selves) and spending hour after hour poring